 11 Unit 2

 In this unit, we will cover how to visualise network data.
-I maintain that visualisations serve two main purposes.
-One for you, the data scientist and one for your constituents.
-As such, visualisations can tell you more about your data.
-Visualising your network might inform you that you need to do some more cleaning (self loops, extraneous nodes etc.).
-It might even drive some of your questions that need answering about this network.
-For example, seeing that there are a few highly central figures in the network may influence you to ask specific questions about those individuals.
-Additionally, you need to create visualisations that engage stakeholders and tell the story of your analysis.
+Throughout, I encourage your to think about two main purposes of data visualisation that extend to working with networks.
+One is for you, the data scientist, and the other is for your constituents.
+Visualisations can tell you more about your data.
+On the one hand, you may learn that you need to do some more cleaning (self loops, extraneous nodes etc.) as you visualise your data.
+Doing so can drive questions that need answering about this group.
+For example, seeing that there are a few highly central figures in the network may push you to ask questions about those individuals.
+On the other hand, the visuals you create should engage stakeholders and tell the story of your analysis.
+So, visualisation is both an exploratory tool for you and a communication tool for the viewer.
+In this unit, then, you will learn tools to help you and your audience fully appreciate the stories that are in your network!

 By the end of this unit you will: